 What if you could go anywhere, do anything, and spend your time and your money any way you wanted?

-As we move through this week headed toward New Year 2019, my question is not rhetorical…
+As we stand today at the start of brand shiny New Year 2023, my question is not rhetorical…

 For, indeed, you could go anywhere, you could do anything, and you could spend your days and invest your capital however strikes your fancy.

-All you have to do is to open your mind to the possibilities.
+All you have to do is to open your mind to the possibilities and muster the confidence to take the leap.

 On one hand, this international living thing is terrifying.
-The opportunities, risks, investments, and speculations I introduce to you in these dispatches can seem intimidating, especially at first.
+The opportunities, discoveries, investments, and speculations I introduce to you in these dispatches can seem intimidating, especially at first.

 The easy thing would be to ignore them and keep on living the way you’ve been living.